learning-zone/react-basics/redux-interview-questions.md

     // Injected by react-redux:
     let { dispatch } = this.props

-    // Note: this won't work:
+    // Note: this won\'t work:
     // TodoActionCreators.addTodo('Use Redux')

     // You're just calling a function that creates an action.